alex88088-pro/flink-on-openshift/README.md

 ## Add template

-You need `anyuid` containers enabled to start this application 🔒
+You need `anyuid` enabled to start this application 🔒

 ```bash
 oc apply -f https://raw.githubusercontent.com/vemonet/flink-on-openshift/master/template-flink.yml
 ```

-> Flink home folder inside the pods is `/opt/flink`
+* Flink home folder inside the pods is `/opt/flink`

-> PVC shared in `/mnt` inside the pods.
+* Persistent storage shared in `/mnt` inside the pods

 ## Template for the DSRI